Effectively detect ransomware attacks while preventing damage to local files, folders, removable drives, and mapped network or cloud shares.

 – CYBERSECURITY VENTURES

-Organizations reported their controls did not prevent or detect infiltration and ransomware tactics 68% of the time.
+Controls did not prevent/detect infiltration or ransomware tactics 68% of the time

 – MANDIANT SECURITY EFFECTIVENESS REPORT